Early Childhood Education focusing on Mathematics and Technology

 The Study Guide for the course will be published at the latest one month prior to the course start.

-Study Guide the spring semester 2021 (to be updated at the latest one month prior to the course start)
+Study Guide the autumn semester 2021 (to be updated at the latest one month prior to the course start)

 Forms of examination